waigel/tolgee-spring-boot-starter/Readme.md

 ## tolgee-spring-boot-starter

-This spring boot library in kotlin, integrate the i18n platform into spring-boot to provide translations.
+This spring-boot library in kotlin, integrate the i18n platform tolgee into spring-boot to provide translations.

 This library provides translations from tolgee to spring boot.
 Important for e-mails or notifications that are created on the backend and sent to the customer.